champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 at which transition occurs from rotation to vibration is determined by the parameter $a$ (in Å$^{-2}$).
 Various values of $a$ have been considered in previous works, namely $a=1$
-{% cite Chesnavich1986 mauguiere2014roaming mauguiere2014multiple krajnak2018phase --file roamiso-jekyll-bib %},
+{% cite Chesnavich1986 mauguiere2014roaming mauguiere2014multiple krajnak2018phase --file allrefs %},
-$a=4$ {% cite Chesnavich1986 mauguiere2014roaming --file roamiso-jekyll-bib %} and a range of values
+$a=4$ {% cite Chesnavich1986 mauguiere2014roaming --file allrefs %} and a range of values
-$0.7\leq a\leq 8$. {% cite krajnak2018influence --file roamiso-jekyll-bib %}
+$0.7\leq a\leq 8$. {% cite krajnak2018influence --file allrefs %}

 The $\text{CH}_3^+$ is a symmetric top in Chesnavich's model.
 Although the range of coordinate $\theta$ is $0 \leq \theta \leq \pi$, in the planar